Couple in an argument

 Disregard for boundaries

-During the devaluation stage, individuals with BPD may disregard or disrespect the boundaries set by the person they have devalued.
+During devaluation, people with BPD may disregard or disrespect the boundaries set by the person they have devalued.
 They may violate personal boundaries, invade privacy, or engage in behaviors that they know would cause distress or discomfort to the other person.

 Avoidance and isolation